hassantafreshi/easy-form-builder/README.md

 **Version Numbers**

 *  Easy Form Builder 1.30.0 – 1.33.X is deprecated and will no longer be supported.
-* [Easy Form Builder 2.3.X](https://github.com/hassantafreshi/easy-form-builder/tree/v2) is deprecated and will no longer be supported
+* [Easy Form Builder 2.3.X](https://github.com/hassantafreshi/easy-form-builder/tree/v2) is deprecated and will no longer be supported.
 * [Easy Form Builder 3.X.X](https://github.com/hassantafreshi/easy-form-builder/tree/v3) is under active development. (recommended)